kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 4 - Seven interactive Euler diagrams of the common variants in samples located in the Americas.
-Each diagram highlights a different sample, identified in the title, that was used to filter the variants down to only those that were common in the sample.
+        <span style="font-weight: bold;">Figure 4 - Sharing of common variants found in each sample from the Americas.</span> Each diagram highlights a different sample, identified in the title, that was used to filter the variants down to only those that were common in the sample.
 The sizes of each plot are proportional to the number of variants included in the analysis (sizes are not proportional to previous figures).
 See Figure S1 near the bottom of this post for an alternative visualization of this figure.
     </p>
 </center>
 <br>